darktjm/ebaz/README.md

 ---------------------------------

-Probably my biggest disapppointment is that I had to resort to commercial tools for this (and Gowin support).
+Probably my biggest disapppointment is that I had to resort to commercial tools for this (and Gowin support, and, more recently, even for Lattice ECP5 support).
 I was under the impression that the free tools were at least mostly ready; it appears that I was misled.
-It really only works for Lattice parts (at least the ones I'm interested in).
-In the case of Gowin, it is missing critically important primitives and support for non-primitive on-board hardware; this was the first one I replaced with the commercial tool in `fpgasynth`.
-For Xilinx, I was able to initially work around the lack of important primitives in f4pga, but even then in some tests Vivado produces perfect working bitstreams where f4pga produces mostly garbage.
+It really only works for simple demos.
+With luck, you might get other stuff to work as well (barely).
+In the case of Gowin, it is missing critically important primitives and support for non-primitive on-board hardware; this was the first one I replaced with the commercial tool in `fpgasynth` (June 2022).
+For Xilinx, I was able to initially work around the lack of important primitives in f4pga (Oct 2022), but, even then, in some tests, Vivado produces perfect working bitstreams, where f4pga produces mostly garbage (Jan 2023).
 At least both commercial tools have Linux binaries, so I don't have to additionally deal with wine issues.
+Both have their own way of spraying files all over the place, but can be mostly controlled via scripting.
 At least the free-of-charge Gowin toolchain (not the educational version) supports all devices and all device features.
 The free-of-charge Xilinx toolchain supports the xc7z010 on the EBAZ, but doesn't support most